dthyresson/supagraphql/README.md

 ### Update a Country

-> note: This nutation requires an authenticated user, ie a valid Bearer JWT in the Authorization header.
+> Note: This Mutation requires an authenticated user, ie a valid Bearer JWT in the Authorization header.

 ```ts
 mutation UPDATE_COUNTRY($id: Int!, $input: UpdateCountryInput!) {